CodeByGaba/spotify-eda/README.md

 # spotify-eda
-Exploratory Data Analysis of Spotify music trends
+Exploratory Data Analysis and Churn Prediction for Spotify Users